javierosorio/keep_it_local/2_quality_analysis/README.md

-# Translation Quality Evaluation Analysis
+# Translation & Translation Quality Evaluation Analysis

 This repository contains two main components: scripts and results for the following tasks: